JasonPluger/ECE281_Lab2/README.md

 [Table](https://github.com/JasonPluger/ECE281_Lab2/blob/master/truth_table.jpg "Truth table and more")

-I successfully demonstrated the basic 4-bit adder functionality with a carry-out indicator, but not overflow indicator to Dr. Neebel on 14Feb14 at 1420.
+I successfully demonstrated the basic 4-bit adder functionality with a carry-out indicator, but not overflow indicator, to Dr. Neebel on 14Feb14 at 1420.